scipion-em/docs/docs/scipion-modes/how-to-install.rst

     wget https://repo.anaconda.com/miniconda/Miniconda3-py39_4.9.2-Linux-x86_64.sh
     bash Miniconda3-py39_4.9.2-Linux-x86_64.sh -b -p /path/for/miniconda

-2. Make sure you are running `bash` shell (run ``echo $SHELL`` in your console):
+2. Make sure you are running **bash** shell (run ``echo $SHELL`` in your console), then initialize conda:

 ::

     source /path/for/miniconda/etc/profile.d/conda.sh

-3. Activate **base** conda environment and install Scipion installer program using **pip3** provided with **conda**.
-It will be installed in `~/.local/bin/`
+3. Activate **base** conda environment and install Scipion installer with **pip3** provided by **conda**.

 ::

     conda activate
     pip3 install --user scipion-installer

-4. Install Scipion core plugins and generate default config files
+4. Install Scipion core and generate default config files

 ::

     python3 -m scipioninstaller -conda -noXmipp -noAsk /path/for/scipion /path/for/scipion/scipion3 config --overwrite

-5. Open **/path/for/scipion/config/scipion.conf** file and append the following variables that should point to correct locations for CUDA, OpenMPI and other software necessary for Xmipp:
+5. Open **/path/for/scipion/config/scipion.conf** file and append the variables below to the end of the file.
+Make sure they point to correct locations for CUDA, OpenMPI and other software necessary for Xmipp:

 ::